Middle School Academic Program

 This program supports the social-emotional and study skills learning required for middle schoolers.
 Topics include time management, organization, self-advocacy, emotional regulation, positive relationships, puberty, decision-making, and much more.

 During the middle school years, students can expect a range of interdisciplinary projects.
-While we have a math and science specialist and a humanities specialist, these teachers collaborate to fully integrate many or all disciplines including visual and performing arts.
+While we have specialists in English, math, history, and science, these teachers often collaborate to create meaningful integrated experiences.

 In an effort to ignite passions and foster leadership, students have the opportunity to create and join clubs and committees.
 Library, green team, and leadership are some of our current committees.